CONGRATULATIONS to Sir Gary Oldman, knighted in the King’s Honours List for services to drama.

 Krapp’s Last Tape remains a Marmite play; Oldman can’t change that, but more than anything it will provoke debate that goes deeper than whether he peels a banana the right way.
 Box office for returns: 01904 623568 or yorktheatreroyal.co.uk.

-Policeman Sting and Trudie Styler, flying in from New York for the April 22 performance
+Policeman Sting and Trudie Styler flew in from New York City for April 22 performance.

 Did you know?

-GARY Oldman’s production of Krapp’s Last Tape is not the only high-profile one running at present.
-Belfast-born Stephen Rea, 78, is starring in Beckett’s play at the Barbican, London, until May 3 and Pavilion Theatre, Dublin, July 22 to 25.
+GARY Oldman’s production of Krapp’s Last Tape is not the only significant one running at present.
+Stephen Rea is appearing in Beckett’s monodrama at the Barbican, London, until May 3, then Pavilion Theatre, Dublin, from July 22 to 25.

 Gary Oldman in reflective mood in the dressing room as he returns to York Theatre Royal to perform Samuel Beckett’s Krapp’s Last Tape, now into its week of press shows.
 Picture: Gisele Schmidt